lipsia-fmri/lipsia/docs/cylarim/vcylarim.rst

 Note that the rim image must use the following codes:
 1:(CSF/GM boundary), 2:(WM/GM boundary), 3:(cortex interior).

-The output of **vcylarim** is a file that contains seven images.
+The output of **vcylarim** is a file that contains six images.
-The first three images contain the GLM-coefficients estimated for the deep, middle and superficial layers.
+The first three images contain the coefficients estimated for the deep, middle and superficial layers.
-The fourth image contains the intercept values.
 The following three images contain z-values of the laminar contrasts (deep-middle), (deep-superficial), (middle-superficial).
 The output of **vcylarim**  is subsequently used by **vcylarim_stats** to compute various laminar statistics.

-The GLM coefficients are estimated separately for each cylinder.
+The layer coefficients are estimated separately for each cylinder.
 In most voxels, several cylinders overlap.
-In these voxels, the GLM coefficients and results of t-tests between slabs are averaged.
+In these voxels, the coefficients are averaged.